mdear/radix_sdet_interview/README.md

     Test 3.3: Multiple files
         Similar to 2.2 but retrieve each file in parallel, to the maximum number of connections supported by the server.
 Find system limits/breaking points.
 Characterize throughput, memory usage, storage usage.

+    Test 3.4: DDOS attach
+        Try to DDOS the server by sending rapid requests.

+    Test 3.5: Soak test
+        Set an automated test to continually run a file reconstruction / validation loop, checking for potential memory leaks.
+        Monitor the resource consumption of the process during this long-term (ie. overnight) test.

     Category 4 : Fault Tolerance Validation